The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western

 Surprisingly, two matched clusters with large richnesses $\lambda_{\rm norm}>100$ are inconsistent with the literature redshift.
 The first outlier, 1eRASS~J094813.0+290709, is a rich cluster with $\lambda=133\pm7$ at high redshift $z_\lambda=0.766\pm0.013$.
 The \erass X-ray signal is well centered on that cluster.
 Its matched counterpart in the CODEX catalog has a significantly lower redshift $z_{\rm lit}=0.253$ and lower richness $\lambda_{\rm lit}=19\pm2$.
 We identify another cluster in close proximity (2.4\arcmin~east) in our blind-mode \eromapper catalog, which we describe in Section \ref{sec:blind_construction}.
 Its redshift $z_{\rm spec}=0.254$ is consistent with the CODEX redshift.
 One likely reason for the different choices is the limited depth.
-CODEX is limited to a lower redshift range $z\lesssim0.6$ because it relies on shallower SDSS data where the high-$z$ cluster is not visible.
+CODEX was limited to a lower redshift range $z\lesssim0.6$ because it relied on shallower SDSS data where the high-$z$ cluster is not visible.
 Another possibility is miscentering.
-CODEX relies on ROSAT data with a much larger PSF.
+CODEX relied on ROSAT data with a much larger PSF.
 This could have played a role in determining the cluster center in the CODEX catalog.

 The second outlier, 1eRASS~J020628.4-145358 (Abell 305), has a robust redshift of $z_\lambda=0.298\pm0.006$.
 Its matched counterpart MCXC J0206.4-1453 is at $z_{\rm lit}=0.153$.
 The literature redshift was measured using spectroscopic redshifts of two galaxies \citep{Romer1994}.
-We identify one late-type galaxy LEDA 918533 close ($\approx20\arcsec$) to the \erass X-ray emission peak, which could be a foreground galaxy that has been misclassified as a cluster member by \cite{Romer1994}.
+We identified one late-type galaxy LEDA 918533 close ($\approx20\arcsec$) to the \erass X-ray emission peak, which could be a foreground galaxy that was misclassified as a cluster member by \cite{Romer1994}.

-\subsubsection{Cluster Velocity Dispersions}
+\subsubsection{Cluster velocity dispersions}